The Token Company · February 2026

 Quality gains translate to business metrics

-Pax Historia achieved both goals simultaneously: lower costs per request from fewer tokens, and higher quality from cleaner context.
-Compression is not a compromise — it's an optimization on both axes.
+Pax Historia got both at the same time.
+Lower costs per request from fewer tokens, and higher quality from cleaner context.

 Ready to try it?